sadiechi/research/README.md

 #### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.

 Not sure if this is really a strategy, but usually reviewing after a lecture or quickly skimming notes maybe a few days after helps to reinforce what I learnt.
 I think this is probably quite a lazy technique, but honestly has never failed me.
 Consistent and small ish amounts of effort, through reviewing or practice here and there builds up overtime and helps your memory.
 Another more contrasting technique could be a blurt technique, which is a bit more time consuming.
 This where I would hear a topic and write down everything I knew or was recently taught about the subject.
-This is probably more useful for subjects like biology with large amounts of content, but it is definietly way more time consuming.
+This is probably more useful for subjects like biology with large amounts of content, but it is definitely way more time consuming.

 #### If you could send a time traveling text message back to yourself at the start of this course, what would it say?